quantnetwork/overledger-sdk-javascript-v2/README.md

 ## Introduction to the Overledger SDK

-Overledger is a REST API that allows applications to connect to multiple distributed ledger technologies (DLTs) or blockchains through the use of a consistent interface.
+Overledger is a REST API that allows applications to connect to multiple distributed ledger technologies (DLTs) or blockchains through the use of a standardised interface.
 The Overledger SDK enables developers to create signed transactions and send them to the supported DLTs.

 ## Technologies